mloft74/lapis/README.md

 ### How can I change the bold color in click cards?

-If you do not like the bold colors (for instance grey for dark theme), you can change them under `Styling`, under the section `/* Bold colors */`.
-For instance, if you want a light yellow similar to JPMN, you can use the following:
+If you do not like the bold colors, you can change them under `Styling`, under the section `/* Bold color */`.

 ```css
   /* Bold color */